 Reviewer #3: "1.
 Reviewer 3 suggests that the funnel-plot asymmetry could be the consequence of the combination of an unbiased research literature, heterogeneous effect sizes, and a priori power analysis.
 This is true, but unlikely in the present analysis for several reasons."

 First, I would like to clarify that I did not mean to imply that this is the more likely explanation for finding funnel-plot asymmetry in the present context or that it could explain away the present findings.
 It is but one of many possible explanations whose plausibility one can (and should) debate.
 At the very least, it is an interesting thought experiment to consider, because it would imply that funnel-plot asymmetry is an inherent feature of the scientific literature.
 This aside, I think the authors' responses are reasonable, except for: "First, we understand the use of power analysis to be quite uncommon in 2010 and earlier."
 The first edition of Jacob Cohen's highly influential book on power analysis (Statistical Power Analysis for the Behavioral Sciences) was published in 1969 and sample size calculations have been done for decades, even if they are not reported in articles.
 Hence, "Power analyses are rare in the studies synthesized by Anderson and colleagues" (p.
 29) is not convincing as far as I am concerned.
 But I would tend to agree that there are other/more plausible explanations for the funnel-plot asymmetry in the present context.

+[If people were doing power analyses, then you wouldn’t see studies with N = 40 like Bartholow & Anderson (2002).]

 "11.
 Reviewer 3 suggests that we have misestimated the variance of Fisher's Z. See IC above."